robertpallas/hapi-plus-routes/README.md

 Error handling
 ----------------------
-You may specify a custom error handler which will catch exceptions thrown in your routes and do something with it.
+You may specify a custom error handler which will catch exceptions thrown in your routes and do something with them.

 ```
 const Routes = require('hapi-plus-routes');